Where are you based?

 Describe your work.

-Your photos have a really fresh approach, what inspires your work?
+Your photos have a really fresh approach, what inspires you?

-Well, I’m pleased to learn you think the approach is fresh.
 I’ve been told before that my photography is old fashioned.
 I don’t disagree with that statement.
 But it’s funny to me something that is old is also described as fresh.
 I’ll think about that contrast.
 I’m inspired by photographers, classic and influential people such as Robert Frank, Stephen Shore, Diane Arbus, Daido Moriyama, Saul Leiter, Helen Levitt, Lee Friedlander.
 They are well known and widely influential.
 But I’m probably more inspired or influenced by artists outside of photography, particularly writers, such as Emily Dickinson, Zora Neale Hurston, Walt Whitman, the American Transcendentalists, William Faulkner, F. Scott Fitzgerald, Langston Hughes and Gwendolyn Bennet.
 I think often about Michel Basquiat’s work.
 I’m influenced by American folk blues and bebop jazz, and their play between freedom and confinement in form, structure, theme, and place.
 It’s what I like about street photography.
 For me, it reminds me of jazz rhythms and improvisation.
 I’m very much a formalist, so I like to see harmony and balance in composition and form.
-That, too, can make me somewhat old fashion, I guess.
+That, too, can make me somewhat old fashioned, I guess.

 Where do you feel most happy taking photos?